babenkoivan/fluent-array/README.md

 #### Storage array

-Every time you call [set](#set) or [get]($get), or any other method, that modifies or retrieves the state, you communicate with internal storage of fluent array.
+Every time you call [set](#set) or [get]($get), or any other method, that modifies or retrieves the state, you update the internal storage of fluent array.

 ```php
 $fluentArray = new FluentArray();